Can a Pinched Nerve Cause Dizziness? Pinched Nerves in the Back

 When to Go to a Medical Professional

 Your back is more vulnerable to damage than you might think.
 You could find yourself contending with a pinched nerve after an accident or because you slept in an uncomfortable position.
-Either way, you need to seek a medical professional’s guidance if you are contending with abrupt, sharp back pain.
+Either way, you need to seek a medical professional’s guidance if you are contending with abrupt, sharp back pain along an affected nerve pathway.

 Our team can sit down with you and discuss the nature of your back pain.
 After performing CT and MRI scans, we can tell you more about the health of your back.
 From there, we can recommend treatments based on your unique conditions.

+Disruptions in nerve signals can affect the central nervous system, leading to symptoms like dizziness and imbalance.
 Your dizziness, for example, may suggest that nerve signals aren’t consistently reaching your brain.
 Alternatively, they may indicate a disruption in the blood flow to your cerebellum.
-In either case — or in any of the others noted here — we’ll work to assess your condition accurately.
+In either case — or any of the others noted here — we’ll work to assess your condition accurately.

 Our Team Provides Individualized Spinal Care Consultations

 Once we understand what you want from treatment through our facility, we can recommend a treatment plan that suits your needs.
 Your treatment can include physical therapy, surgery, or other non-surgical spinal care.
+We also offer treatments for conditions like cervical vertigo, which can cause dizziness and balance issues.
 We can also adjust your treatment plan in response to your pain to ensure that you’re constantly receiving the care you need.

 Please schedule an Appointment With Our Professionals Today